adi-bal/Mini-messaging-board/README.md

 # Mini Messaging board
- Developing a mini messaging board using node and express to be hosted on heroku
+ Developed a mini messaging board using node and express